Last Updated on by Admin

 In the world of computing – desktop, laptop, mobile and others – a processor can be likened to the engine of the device in question.
+Even though smartphone processors are more complex than that, as a layman, this is easy to relate to.
 Smartphone processors work to run the devices.
 The more powerful the processor of your smartphone or PC, generally speaking, the faster it runs and the heavier the tasks it can carry out.

 You must have heard of single-core, dual-core and others.
 If you have ever wondered how they work, we bring you the breakdown.

 - A single-core processor has only one actual central processing unit (CPU).
 This unit is called a core.

 - A dual-core processor is a single computing component (a “chip”) with two independent actual central processing units (“cores”).